 Religion 273.
-Religion and Marriage.
-(Rel273w is W, Doctrinal)
+Religion and Marriage I. (Rel273w is W, Applied)

 New Church doctrine concerning marriage and preparation for marriage.
 The nature of man and woman, and their spiritual fulfillment in the married relationship.
 Children and their place in marriage.
 Responding to states of discord, coldness, and other problems in marriage.
 Adultery and other sexual disorders.
 Consideration of romantic passion, physical relations, birth control, repeated marriages, nonmonogamous lifestyles, homosexuality.
 Text: Conjugial Love.
+3 Credits.

 Religion 275.
 Theory and Practice of New Church Education.
+(Applied)

 Application religion course on fundamental principles of New Church education and teaching religion to elementary or secondary students.
 For early childhood education majors, students considering going to theological school, and students interested in having a personal background in New Church educational principles and practices.
 Required for all ECE majors.
 Lab period included.
-Pre requisites: Rel.
+Prerequisites: Rel.
 101 or 110; Rel.
 123 and 220 recommended.

 Religion 278.
-Religion and the Home.
-(Applied)
+Religion and Marriage II.
+(Application)